-Modify with Gel
+Modify with Gel Media Sheets

 Pattern of the Lens

-One of the uglier aspects of florescent tube fixtures like those found in institutional settings is that dull glowing rectangle the lights form against the ceiling.
-They instantly spell "institution," a design look that invokes a dreary feeling of chill.
+One of the least attractive aspects of florescent tube fixtures like those found in institutional settings is that dull glowing rectangle the lights form against the ceiling.
+They have an institutional feel and can create a dreary mood in the room.
 This too can be quickly modified to create a more stylish look, even if the bulb color temperature remains cold.
 Use sheets of 1/4-inch thick black foam core poster board or two layers of standard black poster board to create a lens mask.